Usage with Next.js

 Why Zod?

 Most examples use Zod for input validation and we highly recommended it, though it isn't required.
 You can use a validation library of your choice (Yup, Superstruct, io-ts, etc).
-In fact, any object containing a parse
+In fact, any object containing a parse, create or validateSync method will work.

 2. Enable strict mode